bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Breezy and Mostly Clear
+- Windy and Partly Cloudy
 - 66% humidity
 - 17 mph wind
-- 20% cloud cover
+- 47% cloud cover
 - 36 AQI 🟩
 - 0.76 inches of rain expected in the next 48 hours